urql-graphql/urql/.changeset/tiny-pots-allow.md

 ---

 Fix issue where a reexecute on an in-flight operation would lead to multiple network-requests.
-This issue was observable when using graphcache on pages where we'd have multiple queries that are inter-dependent, i.e. they shared entities that had queries running in parallel, one of them completing would result in graphcache calling `reexecute` while the other ones were still in-flight leading to duplicate network requests.
+For example, this issue presents itself when Graphcache is concurrently updating multiple, inter-dependent queries with shared entities.
+One query completing while others are still in-flight may lead to duplicate operations being issued.